abhishekarya1/Hash-Define-myNotes/content/spring-boot/maven.md

 We can:
 - specify version directly in the `<dependency>`
 - inherit version from parent (parent needs to have a `<dependencyManagement>` section)
-- override parent's version with the `<xxx.version>` tag if version is externalized
+- change parent's version with the `<xxx.version>` tag if version is externalized

 We can also externalize dependency version and specify it in the properties tag.
 ```xml